Witchblade: Plot summary

 The series follows Sara Pezzini, an NYPD homicide detective who comes into possession of the Witchblade, a supernatural, sentient gauntlet that bonds with a female host and provides her with a variety of powers in order to fight supernatural evil.
 Sara struggles to hone the powers of the Witchblade and fend off those with a nefarious interest in it, such as entrepreneur Kenneth Irons and his bodyguard Ian Nottingham.

 Characters

 The Witchblade

-The Witchblade is a sentient gauntlet, itself the son of The Darkness and Angelus.
-The Witchblade possesses humans—typically women—as hosts on Earth.
+The Witchblade is a sentient gauntlet; described as being the offspring of the Darkness and Angelus and serving as the balance between the two forces.
+Often described as being a male entity, though occasionally taking a feminine form whenever it manifests itself, the Witchblade symbiotically bonds itself to humans—typically women—to serve as its bearers.

 Sara Pezzini

 A New York City detective, Sara first encountered the Witchblade while on a case with her then partner, Michael Yee.
 After both officers were mortally wounded by criminal Ian Nottingham, the gauntlet suddenly left the possession of his employer, Kenneth Irons, and gave its power to Sara, healing her wounds.
 When Jackie Estacado, the host of the Darkness, was possessed by its influence, he impregnated a temporarily comatose Sara as part of an effort to sway the Witchblade's balance.
 However, neither of them became aware of this until later.
 Eventually, Sara met and relinquished the Witchblade to Danielle Baptiste, to whom the artifact had a strong affinity.
 Amidst complications during the birth of her daughter, Hope, Sara's life was saved when she received half of the Witchblade from Dani.
 Sara now possesses the full Witchblade and Dani is now the host for the Angelus.